 In this step-by-step guide, we will show you how to delete a page in Word.
-For one, you may want to delete a page containing text, graphics, or other content in a Microsoft Word document, or if you’re wanting to get rid of that blank white page at the end of your report that won’t appear to go away.
+For one, you may want to delete a page containing text, graphics, or other content in a Microsoft Word document.
+Or maybe you want to eliminate that blank white page at the end of your report that won't appear to go away.
 We will answer both of these two questions in this guide.

-Deleting a page in a Microsoft Word document
+How to delete a page in Word documents

 The easiest way to get rid of a content page in Word is to select the content on that page and press the Backspace key or Delete on Mac.